S0Barnabas/TextureBackport/README.md

 # Resource mapping
 The resource map is a .xml file, that contains instructions as to how the resource pack should be converted to a Beta 1.7.3 compatible texture pack.
 The default resource map can be downloaded from the [releases](https://github.com/Szam0siBarnabas/TextureBackport/releases/tag/TextureBackport-v1.1.0) section.
-The .xml files must be placed into a folder named **resource_maps**, next to the application executable.
+Resource map files must be placed into a folder named **resource_maps**, next to the application executable.

 The root structure of the resource map is as follows:
 ```xml